 The CCRC is a supposedly independent organisation set up after the 1993 Royal Commission to look at potential miscarriages of justice whose appeals had already been rejected, were given some investigative powers and, if a particular case passed their criteria, could send it back to the Court of Appeal for re-consideration.

-The problem is that the CCRC is still subject to the same restrictions as the rest of us.
-So, no matter how strong the overall evidence that there has been a wrongful conviction, unless the applicant can provide substantial fresh evidence, it will not be accepted by the Court of Appeal.
+The problem is that the CCRC is still subject to the same restrictions as everyone else.
+So, no matter how strongly the CCRC believe that there has been a wrongful conviction, unless they can provide substantial fresh evidence, on behalf of the applicant, it will not be accepted by the Court of Appeal.
+Because of that, the independence of the CCRC effectively counts for nothing.

 How can the ‘independent’ organisation created to examine miscarriages of justice do its job when it is not able to use potentially crucial evidence simply because some of it has already been presented, or had the opportunity of being presented, in court?
 Of course, it simply cannot.